annedorko/highlight/README.md

 Once you are satisfied with your site, use CTRL+C in the console to stop watching for changes in your site and close the server.

-Run `python main.py compile` to compile the site using Tailwind CSS at production size.
+Run `python main.py build` to compile the site using Tailwind CSS at production size.
 Once compiled, upload the contents of `site/` to your host of choice!
 I recommend free GitHub Pages.

 ### Step 8: Print to PDF Using Chrome